-- The 2-year bright-line test in s CB 6A may apply to tax gains from the disposal of residential land if your "bright-line end date" (which, for typical land sales, is the date you enter into an agreement to sell or dispose of the land)2 is within 2 years of your "bright-line start date". - 2.
-You need to identify when the 2-year period for the bright-line test in s CB 6A starts (the "bright-line start date"), so you can determine if the disposal of your land may be taxed under the bright-line test.
+- 2. You need to identify when the 2-year period for the bright-line test in s CB 6A starts (the "bright-line start date"), so you can determine if the disposal of your land may be taxed under the bright-line test.
 Note that in some situations, even if you dispose of the land within the 2-year period, the bright-line test will not apply for example, if you satisfy the main home exclusion (s CB 16A). - 3.
 The current 2-year bright-line test potentially applies only if: - none of the land sale rules in ss CB 6 to CB 12 apply; and - you dispose of the residential land on or after 1 July 2024. - 4.
 Other bright-line tests, which vary from 2 to 10 years, may apply to land disposed of before 1 July 2024.
 The start date for those old bright-line tests is generally the same as the bright-line start date for the current 2-year test, but not in all situations.
 This question we've been asked (QWBA) concerns only the current 2-year test. - 5.
 The date of acquisition for the purposes of the other land sale rules in the Act is often different from the bright-line start date.
-See QB xx/xx: On what date is a person treated as acquiring land for the purposes of the land sale rules? for more information on working out the date of acquisition for the purposes of the land sale rules generally.
+See QB 25/10: On what date is a person treated as acquiring land for the purposes of the land sale rules? for more information on working out the date of acquisition for the purposes of the land sale rules generally. - 6.
+This QWBA does not contain examples, but the examples in QB 25/10 state the relevant bright-line start date as well as the date of acquisition.